The spinal cord may be compressed by bone, blood (hematomas), pus (abscesses), tumors (cancerous or not), or a ruptured or herniated disk.

 Other treatment varies depending on the cause.

-For certain disorders (such as tumors and possibly blunt injuries), high doses of corticosteroids, such as dexamethasone or methylprednisolone, are given intravenously as soon as possible.
+For certain disorders (such as tumors), high doses of corticosteroids, such as dexamethasone or methylprednisolone, are given intravenously as soon as possible.
 Corticosteroids can reduce swelling in or around the spinal cord, which may be contributing to compression.
 Immediately after corticosteroids are given, tumors are removed surgically and/or treated with radiation therapy.

 Surgery is done in the following cases: